Colorado State Patrol: History

-The Colorado Rangers were founded in 1861.
-These officers were state officers and were known to augment local police and sheriffs.
-Governor William E. Sweet signed an executive order on January 29, 1923, cutting off funding and effectively disbanding the Rangers.
-Fulfilling a campaign promise, on April 1, 1927 Governor Billy Adams repealed the Department of Safety Act, thus officially disbanding the Colorado Rangers, and with it, all statewide law enforcement in Colorado.
-Colorado Rangers were subsequently reorganized as a statewide law enforcement shared reserve.

 In 1915, Colorado voted to become a “dry” state to begin January 1, 1916.
-Stories have Adolph Coors dumping thousands of gallons of beer into Clear Creek on the first day of 1916.
+There are stories of Adolph Coors dumping thousands of gallons of beer into Clear Creek on the first day of 1916.
 National Prohibition began on January 20, 1920 as the Volstead Act/18th Amendment.
-Prohibition lasted in Colorado until December 5, 1933 with the repeal of Prohibition or the 21st Amendment.
+Prohibition in Colorado lasted until December 5, 1933 with the repeal of Prohibition or the 21st Amendment.

 With state prohibition, Colorado created Prohibition Agents to enforce state liquor laws in 1915.
 Most agents were local police and sheriffs deputies.
 In 1923, the Colorado Law Enforcement Department was created as an extension of the Prohibition Department and to assist police and sheriffs in case of emergencies.
 Due to questions about the Governor using Colorado officers in labor disputes, the department was downsized to a Chief (Lewis Scherf) and five agents in 1929.
 Members of the department were mostly Colorado Peace Officers or citizens serving in an honorary capacity.
 In 1933, the Law Enforcement Department was totally abolished.

 The State Department of Safety was created to protect/augment military war industries in Colorado in 1917.
 The department was to be abolished after World War I and was folded into the Colorado Rangers.

-The Motor Vehicle Department, Auto Theft and Colorado Motor Police all have their beginnings in the 1920s.
-All to be disbanded in 1935, with the creation of the Colorado State Highway Courtesy Patrol.
+The Motor Vehicle Department, Auto Theft and Colorado Motor Police each have their beginnings in the 1920s.
+They were all disbanded in 1935, with the creation of the Colorado State Highway Courtesy Patrol.

-In 1935, the Colorado State Courtesy Patrol was added as the Division of Patrol, while the highway maintenance was re named Division of Highways.
+In 1935, the Colorado State Courtesy Patrol was added as the Division of Patrol, while the highway maintenance was renamed Division of Highways.

 In 1953, a reorganization created the Department of Highways.
-In 1968, another name change to Highway Department happened with the subdivisions of Highway, Planning and Patrol.
+In 1968, another name change to Highway Department occurred with the subdivisions of Highway, Planning and Patrol.